Last updated on October 16, 2025

 Acceleration

 As mentioned, this deck’s average mana value is nearly four so it needs some acceleration.
-As a 5-color deck, cards like Birds of Paradise, Ignoble Hierarch, and Noble Hierarch are good to use.
+As a 5-color deck, cards like Birds of Paradise, Ignoble Hierarch, and Rivaz of the Claw are good to use.

 It also opens the door to the likes of Farseek, Sylvan Scrying, and Kodama's Reach.

-The classic Sol Ring is here for expensive colorless costs, along with Herald's Horn for extra discounts.
+The classic Sol Ring is here for expensive colorless costs, especially if your cost-reducing cards are removed or buried in the library, along with Herald's Horn for extra discounts.
 A copy of Chrome Mox should help to fix your colors better.

 Lands

-A set of 14 basic lands and 23 nonbasics make up the mana base.
-You might find 37 a high number of lands to play (especially if you’re coming from cEDH), but it’s needed here.
-The deck has a high mana curve with only a handful of 1- and 2-drops, with double and even triple pip mana costs in every color.
+A set of 13 basic lands and 24 nonbasics make up the mana base.
+You might find 37 a high number of lands to play (especially if you come from cEDH), but it’s needed here.
+The deck has a high mana curve with only a handful of 1- and 2-drops, with double and even triple pip mana costs.

 As a result, lands make up a big portion of the deck’s budget.